gruns/blagoblag/content/drafts/math-games.rst

 simultaneously.

-Then players look at each of their stacks, and for each one they must find a series of arithmetic operations which lead to the value of the card in the middle.
-For example, if my target was 7, and I was dealt 2, 4, 6, 8, I might
-find: ``(8 - 4) + (6 / 2)``.
-Each number must be used exactly once, and any
-binary operators are legal (at the time we only knew about addition, subtraction, multiplication, and division, but if you can find a use for logarithms or exponentiation be my guest).
+Then players look at each of their stacks, and for each one they must find a series of arithmetic operations which lead to the value of the corresponding card in the middle.
+For example, if my target was 7, and I was dealt 2, 4, 6, 8, I might find: ``(8 - 4) + (6 / 2)``.
+Each number must be used exactly once, and any binary operators are legal (at the time we only knew about addition, subtraction, multiplication, and division, but if you can find a use for logarithms or exponentiation be my guest).